 Connection to Athena SWAN

 Applicants in schools that are embarking on Athena Swan applications are prioritised for this programme.
 Athena SWAN is Advance HE’s gender equality Charter, underpinned by a set of ten principles aiming to improve equal representation, progression, and culture within higher education institutions and research institutes.
 The Charter principles highlight several key gender equality issues in HE, and the Aurora programme is a useful initiative to support the aims of Athena SWAN.

 Frequently Asked Questions are available at https://www.advance-he.ac.uk/programmes-events/aurora/aurora-faqs.

-Target Audience: Women up to Associate Professor level and equivalent administrative staff.
+Target Audience: Women, and those who identify as women, up to Associate Professor level and equivalent technical / research / administrative staff.

 Queries on the Aurora Programme in Trinity should be emailed to firstname.lastname@example.org.

 The programme involves attending 7 one-day workshops and 6 TCD local short meet ups on the following dates to increase local networking, shared goals, and embed learning from the programme.
 You will also be assigned a mentor.